LACMIP/emu/docs/_documentation/cataloging.md

    18 | If a date is provided for the *Old ID by*, enter thsi into *Date Identified* in EMu.
    19 | Select "No" for both *Filed As* and *Currently Accepted*.

-{% include figure image_path="/assets/images/cataloging_taxonomynotfound_2020.jpg" alt="image of Identifications tab" caption="Example of how to proceed if you come across a taxonomic name on an ID tag that you **cannot find in EMu**.
+{% include figure image_path="/assets/images/cataloging_taxonomynotfound_2020.jpg" alt="image of Identifications tab" caption="**Example of how to proceed if you come across an identification on an ID tag that you cannot find in EMu**.
 Right-click the image above to enlarge it in a separate tab or window." %}

 **If you cannot read the handwriting on the ID tag**, or **no name is returned when you hit tab**, ask for assistance.
 If no one is immediately available to help: 1) if you are trying to enter a *New ID* into EMu, leave the *Taxon* field blank and enter "TAXONOMY NOT FOUND" followed by the *New ID* in EMu's *Comments* field (e.g. "TAXONOMY NOT FOUND Bittscala sp."; 2) if you are trying to enter an *Old name*, type "Old name" in the *Taxon* field and transcribe whatever is written on the ID tag for *Old name* in EMu's *Comments* field (e.g. "Placenticeras pacificum").
 {: .notice--warning}